dduril/front-end-developer/README.md

 # Front End Developer

-The development stack for the Front-End or Full Stack Developer has grown and continues to morph and expand as more layers and tools are added.
-It's quite an endeavor to keep up with all of this tech, but also makes for exciting and creative solutions, as there is so many ways to build web apps.
+The development stack for the Front-End or Full Stack Developer has grown and continues to expand as more layers and tools are added.
+It's quite an endeavor to keep up with all of this tech, but also makes for exciting and creative solutions, as there are so many ways to build web apps.

+This list comprises on ongoing collection of Front-End development tools and libraries that can be mixed and matched for projects.

 ### Package Managers